bbelderbos/bbelderbos.github.io/_posts/2016-06-26-analyzing-brexit-data-with-pandas.md

 (the parsing of the data is documented in the [same notebook](https://github.com/bbelderbos/brexit-pandas/blob/master/brexit_demographics.ipynb))

 We can clearly see that regions with a relatively smaller median income are more in favor of leaving the EU, although it is not 100% consistent: Northen Ireland has a lower median income but voted Remain, South East has a higher median income but wants to leave.
 Interesting though how general trends become visible by merging different data sets.

-If you liked this article or you want to feedback, please use [this link](https://github.com/bbelderbos/feedback/issues/new).